Symbian9/qmapshack-doc-wiki/DocFaqHandling.md

 The reason for this is the source of the elevation data (in the example discussed a file `N51E011.hgt`).
 Elevation data is normally taken from satellite measurement (SRTM data) and this data may have gaps, i.e. small areas without valid elevation data.
-These gaps are marked in the HGT files as `NODATA` areas and it is up to the application that uses this data to choose an appropriate handling.
-In the case of QMS the huge negative value can be seen as an indicator for such a data gap.
+These gaps are marked in the HGT files as `NODATA` areas.
+If a trackpoint is located in such an area then QMS can't assign an elevation to this trackpoint.

-If there is an urgent need to avoid these strange values the user can proceed as follows:
+If there is an urgent need to avoid these missing elevation values the user can proceed as follows:

 * (_tedious procedure_) Manually edit elevation data with data taken from a different source (e.g. raster map with elevation data).
-* (_unreliable procedure_) If the area is rather flat then gaps in HGT files can be filled with a default average elevation value with the help of the `GDAL` package.
+* (_unreliable procedure_) If the area is rather flat then gaps in HGT files can be filled in with a default average elevation value with the help of the `GDAL` package.
 On a command line 2 steps have to be executed:

     * Convert the `NODATA` value of the source file to the wanted average value (in the example 50m, use full paths!)

              gdalwarp N51E011.hgt -of VRT N51E0111.hgt -dstnodata 50

-    * Unset the `NODATA` flag in the HGT file so that 50 is considered as a regular value.
+    * Unset the `NODATA` flag in the HGT file so that 100 is considered as a regular value.

              gdal_translate N51E0111.hgt -of VRT N51E01111.hgt -a_nodata none